Send money to Indonesia

 Sending money to a cash pick-up location is often instant and can be helpful in the case of an emergency or if your recipient doesn’t have a bank account.
 This tends to be one of the more expensive options, so be sure to look carefully at the exchange rate and fees to understand exactly how much it will cost you.

-Some options for sending a cash transfer between Canada and Indonesia include:
+Some options for sending a cash transfer between the UK and Indonesia include:

 - Cash transfer companies.
 MoneyGram, Western Union and WorldRemit all have the option to send cash to a location for your recipient to pick up.
 All they’ll need is a photo ID and a transaction reference number.

 - Travel insurance.
 If your trip is covered by travel insurance, many comprehensive policies let you have an emergency cash allowance if you lose your wallet or it’s stolen.
-You’ll need to check the fine print for your travel insurance to figure out which coverage you have.
+You’ll need to check the fine print of your travel insurance to make sure.

 - Credit card provider.
 If your credit card is lost or stolen, your provider may be able to send you a replacement or give you access to emergency cash.